apache/arrow/python/doc/source/pandas.rst

 In Arrow, the most similar structure to a pandas Series is an Array.
 It is a vector that contains data of the same type as linear memory.
-You can convert a pandas Series to an Arrow Array using :meth:`pyarrow.array.from_pandas_series`.
+You can convert a pandas Series to an Arrow Array using :meth:`pyarrow.Array.from_pandas`.
 As Arrow Arrays are always nullable, you can supply an optional mask using the ``mask`` parameter to mark all null-entries.